As usual, Nico Ven Der Meulen have just delivered a beautiful residence in South Africa, I had to share it with you.

 The M Square Lifestyle Design team set out to create a warm, practical family environment which echoes the architectural vision of the house.
 The objective was not only to capture the light created by the high level windows but also to craft an interior canvas that would not compete with the shadows created by the louvered exterior facades.
 This was achieved by using long linear elements which visually connects spaces and simultaneously conceals various facilities and functions that could otherwise overcrowd the room.

 The visual connection between spaces is further enhanced by the use of texture and materials as can be seen by the OSB bulkheads and the oak paneling which follows through from the entrance into the lounge and living room.
-The wall unit houses the fireplace and TV unit and conceals the guest restroom and garage doors allowing for a simpler uncluttered interior.
+The wall unit houses the fireplace and TV unit and conceals the guest restroom and garage doors allowing for a simpler uncluttered interior, the entire house is covered by one of the best home insurance/ warranty companies.
+Visit First American to get more information.

 The monochromatic interior palette places emphasis on the difference in textures rather than a hierarchy in colour.
 This theme is mirrored in the selection of furniture whereby signature high gloss and leather furniture pieces are offset against textured fabric sofas.